When we go out

 ⦁ Motivation and commitment

 ⦁ Practical skills

-To progress through the levels of the programme the participant has to show growth, commitment and initiative, which will be measured as we interact and build relationship with them.
+To progress through the different stages of the programme, the participant has to show growth, commitment and initiative, which will be measured as we interact and build relationship with them.

-The programme is not aimed at uplifting the educational standards as seen by the world we live in, but rather to identify and grow the natural God given gifts and talents of each individual to encourage and guide them towards their specific purpose in life.
+The programme is not aimed at uplifting the educational standards as understood by the world we live in, but rather to identify and grow the natural God given gifts and talents of each individual, to encourage and guide them towards their specific purpose in life.

 The programme is designed to be easy to implement, expand and adapt to a constantly changing audience so that each session can make an immediate difference in their lives as they implement and practise what they have learned.
 The relationship-based nature of the programme also aims to use knowledge, understanding and skills, already mastered by individuals in the “developed” society to uplift and up-skill less privileged communities by focussing on our common denominator of Christian faith.